Murci20965/Movie_recommender_system/README.md

 ### Project Overview
 This project aims to develop a robust movie recommendation system using collaborative filtering techniques, specifically Singular Value Decomposition (SVD), on a dataset of movie ratings.
 The system leverages user preferences and behavior to provide personalized movie recommendations, enhancing the overall user experience and engagement.

-**Data Overview:**
-This dataset comprises millions of 5-star ratings provided by users of the MovieLens online movie recommendation service.
-The MovieLens dataset has been a staple for both industry and academic researchers to enhance the performance of recommendation systems based on explicit user feedback.

-In this project, I utilize a specially curated version of the MovieLens dataset, enriched with additional data and resampled to ensure fair evaluation.
-The GroupLens research group at the Department of Computer Science and Engineering, University of Minnesota, maintains this dataset.
-Additional movie metadata was legally sourced from IMDB.

 ### Recommender Systems Overview
 **Content-based Filtering**
 Content-based filtering recommends items based on the attributes of the items and a profile of the user’s preferences.
 For movies, this might include genres, actors, directors, and other features.
 The system learns what the user likes and suggests similar items.